webgptorg/book/examples/50-double-model-variant.ptbk.md

-# ⚠ Sample of non-recommended syntax
+# ⚠ Example of non-recommended syntax

 Defining same model variant twice is **not recommended** but it is not an error in case of model variants are same.